SasView/sasview/src/sas/qtgui/Calculators/media/sas_calculator_help.rst

    20) Starts the computation of the scattering pattern.
    21) Reset GUI to the initial state.
    22) If a PDB file is loaded, the radius of gyration is calculated and displayed.
 "Rg-MASS" is the radius of gyration based on the mass of all atoms in a molecule.
 "RG-SLD" is the radius of gyration based on the scattering length of all atoms.
    23) If the option, Debye full avg. w/ $\beta(Q)$, is chosen, one has the option to check the box "Export Model".
 Once checked, one can input a file name in the box below.
 During the computation, the program then exports the calcualted normalized form factor, $P(Q)$, and $\beta(Q)$ into this file that automatically become a model in the "Plugin Models".
 The model name is the same as the file name given in the blox below "Export Model".

-Click :ref:`here <gsc_ex_customModel_data>` to see an example how to use the exported model function to fit an experimental data.
+One example is given here ( Click :ref:`here <gsc_ex_customModel_data>` ) to illustrate how to calculate $P(Q)$ and $\beta(Q)$ using a PDB file of a protein.
+These are 1D functions after averaging over all orientiations.
+The program can generate a custom model function, which one can use to fit the 1D small angle scattering data.

-As an example :ref:`here <gsc_ex_default_data>` you can find a simple demonstration of the functionality of the Generic scattering calculator using the default starting values with no files loaded.
+One other example ( Click :ref:`here <gsc_ex_default_data>` ) is a simple demonstration of
+the functionality of the Generic scattering calculator to calculate the 2D scattering pattern using the default starting values with no files loaded.

 After computation the result will appear in the